 Young designers and students will particularly benefit from getting to know the flat design, as well as from using essay writing help.

-If you are at least a little interested in graphic design, you have heard about the term "flat design".
-It first appeared on the Web a few years ago, and recently flat design "shot" and became super-popular thanks to large companies that began to actively use flat design.
+If you are at least a little interested in graphic design, you have heard about the term "flat design."
+It first appeared on the Web a few years ago, and recently flat design "shot" and became super-popular thanks to large companies that actively used flat design.

 But where did this flat design come from?
 And why do we see it on the Internet?
 Like everything in design, knowing the history of this style will help you make more informed decisions when using flat design.

 Let's see what a flat design is, what design trends of the past influenced it, and find out how it became so popular.

 Those of you who are not familiar with the meaning of flat design should know that flat design is a style in design in which the elements are devoid of any stylistic features.
 They do not look like the embodiment of real objects (the so-called skeuomorphism).